VICE (2018) - Review

 • A lot of jump cuts across decades to capture and juxtapose the drama of a moment ends up being more disorienting than enlightening

-• Some other disastrous and notably bad details about about the Bush administration and Cheney's involvement are left out
+• Some other disastrous and notably bad details about the Bush administration and Cheney's involvement are left out

 • Opening disclaimer says "Everything is true" comes across as a bit dishonest by the end with a few on-the-nose examples of the filmmakers' biases and some completely fabricated people